 Scientific Background

-The Connected Leadership Program was developed in conjunction with the Connected Leadership Study, a rigorous research project examining whether and how perspective shifts associated with consciousness-expanding experiences affect decision-making in organizations.
-Participants in the Connected Leadership Program have the opportunity to take part in this pioneering research.
+Participants in the Connected Leadership Program have the opportunity to take part in the Connected Leadership Study, a rigorous research project examining whether and how perspective shifts associated with consciousness-expanding experiences affect decision-making in organizations.

 A growing body of clinical research at leading academic institutions including Johns Hopkins, NYU, Stanford, Yale, and UCSF demonstrates psychedelics’ ability to alleviate mental health conditions such as depression (Carhart-Harris et al. 2016), anxiety (Griffiths et al. 2016), and PTSD (Mitchell et al. 2023).
 The Connected Leadership Study builds on related research exploring cognitive processes linked to flexible and innovative thinking in non-clinical populations (Harman et al., 1966; Gandy et al. 2022).